-The Corporation has a compensation committee (the "Compensation Committee") currently composed of one director, Ms. Tina Woodside-Shaw (Chair) who is considered "independent" within the meaning of section 1.4 of National Instrument 52-110 - Audit Committees ("NI 52-110").
-The compensation committee was comprised of two directors, Ms. Tina Woodside-Shaw and Mr. Horst Daspersgruber until the passing of Mr. Daspersgruber on July 27, 2023.
+The Corporation has a compensation committee (the "Compensation Committee") currently composed of two directors, Ms. Tina Woodside-Shaw (Chair) and Mr. Victor Dario, each of whom is considered "independent" within the meaning of section 1.4 of National Instrument 52-110 - Audit Committees ("NI 52-110").